pism/pism/doc/sphinx/climate_forcing/surface.rst

 .. rubric:: Paleo simulation

-Trigonometric expansions for `\bar d / d` and `\delta` mentioned above are not applicable for times far from present; in this case we use more general (and more computationally expensive) formulas (:cite:`Liou2002`, chapter 2).
+Trigonometric expansions for `\bar d / d` and `\delta` mentioned above are not applicable when modeling times far from present; in this case we use more general (and more computationally expensive) formulas (:cite:`Liou2002`, chapter 2).
 Set :config:`surface.debm_simple.paleo.enabled` to switch to using the "paleo" mode.

 In this case